Lobster-Protocol/contracts/README.md

 todo:
-- rm the vault fees
 - add entry/exit and aum fees in vault flow
 - test rebase vault flow
 - test uniswap vault flow
-- add max and preview functions in vault flow (use bit shifting to know if we have to use default function or vault flow function)